BatoolMM/R-markdown/_episodes/02-starting-with-rmarkdown.md

 - How is an R Markdown document configured & what is our workflow?

 objectives:
-- Key Functions on Rstudio
+- Key Functions in Rstudio
 - Learn how to start an R markdown document
 - Understand the workflow of an Rmarkdown file